-Typically used to treat severe pain or to manage pain after surgery, it is also sometimes used to treat chronic pain.
-It was initially used for cancer patients and other debilitating pain.
-Its use has been extending to include those needing moderate to severe pain management.
+Typically used to treat severe pain or manage pain after surgery, it is sometimes used to treat chronic pain.
+Originally, physicians prescribed the drug for cancer patients and other debilitating pain.
+Its use has been extended to include those needing moderate to severe pain management.

 Its misuse is a growing concern in Canada.
 Reports of death from overdose occur regularly.
 British Columbia declared a public health emergency after overdoses killed 200 people in the first three months of 2016.
-In the last 5 years, there were at least 655 fentanyl-related deaths in Canada, this averages out to one death every three days.
+A total of 5,368 apparent opioid overdose deaths occurred from January to September 2021.
+This is approximately 20 deaths per day

-Canada is now the second-largest user of prescription opioids in the world surpassed only by the US.
+Canada is now the second-largest user of prescription opioids globally, surpassed only by the US.

 It is consumed by;

-Fentanyl sold on the street can be mixed with heroin or cocaine, this markedly amplifies its potential dangers.
+When sold on the street can be mixed with heroin or cocaine.
+This markedly amplifies its potential dangers.

 Some side effects can include;

-If you know someone who is abusing this drug and are looking for a private drug rehab call us for help;
+If you know someone who is abusing this drug and looking for a private drug rehab call us for help.